MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

    :::image type="content" source="./media/custom-dns-config-images/ubuntu-dns-2.png" alt-text="Screenshot of symlink for default resolv.conf file":::

-3. To configure DNS at the Virtual Network or Network Interface level, follow the instructions mentioned in this article: [Steps to change DNS servers at virtual network/network interface level](https://learn.microsoft.com/azure/virtual-network/manage-virtual-network#change-dns-servers)
+3. To configure DNS at the Virtual Network or Network Interface level, follow the instructions mentioned in this article: [Steps to change DNS servers at virtual network/network interface level] (/azure/virtual-network/manage-virtual-network#change-dns-servers)

 4. Run the following command to apply the custom DNS entries: